TheNathannator/HIDrogen/README.md

 Some configuration is available through compile-defines:

-- `HIDROGEN_VERBOSE_LOGGING` enables verbose logging to help debug issues with devices.
+- `HIDROGEN_VERBOSE_LOGGING`: Enables verbose logging to help debug issues with devices.
-- `HIDROGEN_FORCE_REPORT_IDS` will make device state events always include the report ID byte as the first byte.
-This behavior is disabled by default for parity with macOS, Windows is technically the outlier here.
+- `HIDROGEN_FORCE_REPORT_IDS`: By default, report IDs are not provided if a device doesn't use them.
+This define will make state events always include the report ID byte as the first byte.
+This behavior is disabled by default for parity with macOS; Windows is technically the outlier here.
-- `HIDROGEN_KEEP_NATIVE_DEVICES` will disable removal of the devices the native backend creates. *Be warned that you must be prepared to handle multiple devices with similar (or the same) inputs!*
+- `HIDROGEN_KEEP_NATIVE_DEVICES`: As part of supporting HID devices properly, devices that come from the native backend under the `Linux` interface are automatically disabled.
+This define will disable removal of those devices. *Be warned that you must be prepared to handle multiple devices with similar (or the same) inputs!*

 ## Installing